-Standing forestry assets are independently revalued to fair value less estimated costs to sell for one growth cycle.
+Standing forestry assets are independently revalued to fair value less estimated costs to sell every three years.
+Forestry assets were last revalued as at 30 June 2021.

 Gains or losses arising on initial recognition of forestry assets at fair value less estimated costs to sell and from a change in fair value less estimated costs to sell are recognised in the surplus or deficit when incurred.